No Rome

 Guendoline Rome Viray Gomez (born 30 August 1999), better known by his stage name No Rome, is a London-based Filipino musician from San Francisco del Monte.
-His 2021 single "Spinning", which featured Charli XCX and the 1975 charted at No. 94 on the UK Singles Chart.
-Gomez also cowrote the 1975's "TooTimeTooTimeTooTime", which charted at No. 26.
+His 2021 single "Spinning", which featured Charli XCX and The 1975, charted at No. 94 on the UK Singles Chart.
+Gomez also cowrote The 1975's 2018 single "TooTimeTooTimeTooTime", which charted at No. 26.

 Life and career

 Early life

-Guendoline Rome Viray Gomez grew up in the suburb of San Francisco del Monte within Manila.
+Guendoline Rome Viray Gomez grew up in the suburb of San Francisco del Monte within Quezon City, Metro Manila.
 His father was a former DJ and his mother a church singer, while his younger sister Gabriel performed under the name Aunt Robert and his older brother Zeon under the name U-Pistol, short for Ulzzang Pistol.
 He grew up listening to My Bloody Valentine and Slowdive, and later electronic artists such as Björk and Aphex Twin.
 Growing up, he became interested in visual art after taking pictures with his father's camera, and spent extended periods on Flickr and later Tumblr, on the grounds that its contents were annotated with information for further research; he was later inspired to start writing after reading books of poems by artists such as Frank O'Hara and Robert Frost.

 "When I was just starting, many people discouraged me, saying, ‘No, Rome, not in music; try something else.’
 That stuck in my mind."